flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteResolverRule
-### Deletes a resolver rule.
+> Deletes a resolver rule.
 Before you can delete a resolver rule, you must disassociate it from all the VPCs that you associated the resolver rule with.
-For more infomation, see <a>DisassociateResolverRule</a>.
+For more infomation, see <a>DisassociateResolverRule</a>.<br/>

 #### Input Parameters
 * `Action` - _required_